xyx0826/Priceall/README.md

 **Things to know:**
 - Priceall works as an always-on-top window - it's not an actual "overlay" like the one Steam or Discord have.
 Therefore it might not work for fullscreen game.
 - Priceall currently uses [Evepraisal](http://evepraisal.com) for price checking.
 Thus, Priceall supports all kinds of item list that Evepraisal supports - cargo scan results, contracts, blueprint material lists, etc.
-- Priceall's defeault hotket, `Ctrl + Shift + C`, is *global* and by design will not be passed to other apps.
+- Priceall's default hotkey, `Ctrl + Shift + C`, is *global* and by design will not be passed to other apps.
 Hotkey customization will come later, but in the mean time if you use this hotkey in EVE, you might want to set it to something else.

 There are three buttons at the bottom: Drag, Settings and Close.